keboola/connection-docs/extractors/communication/intercom/index.md

 ### users_social_profiles

-List of social profiles attached to the user.
+This table lists social profiles attached to the user.

 | Column | Description |
 | `type` | 	Value is `social_profile` |